DNA-readout-featured-image

 Haystack avoids this potential pitfall by keeping noise low, with less than one error for every 1,000,000 cfDNA molecules.
 This extremely low error rate translates to a low MRD calling threshold, enabling detection of as few as one mutant molecule in a million DNA molecules.
 Therefore, Haystack MRD can track up to 50 mutations without introducing troublesome background noise.

 Figure 1: Robust detectability of circulating tumor DNA (ctDNA) molecules requires sufficient cell-free DNA (cfDNA) input and a sufficient number of mutations tracked.
-Left: insufficient cfDNA input, due to smaller blood sample volumes or loss of ctDNA during test workflow, may lead to poor detectability.
+Left: Low cfDNA input, due to smaller blood sample volumes or loss of ctDNA during test workflow, may lead to low detectability.
 Center: Even with sufficient cfDNA input, detectability may be low if too few mutations are tracked.
-Right: Haystack MRD combines high cfDNA input with an optimal number of mutations tracked for robust detectability.
+Right: Haystack MRD combines high cfDNA input balanced with the number of mutations tracked for robust detectability.

 Figure 2: Haystack MRD provides robust detectability.
-Competitors’ tests with less efficient chemistry lose a portion of ctDNA during library preparation.
-In addition, noise confounds calling, leading to false negative results or a calling threshold that must be set higher, reducing sensitivity.
 The efficient chemistry of Haystack MRD preferentially retains ctDNA during library preparation, effectively increasing ctDNA input.
-In addition, noise is removed, allowing more mutations to be tracked without false negatives.
-As a result, Haystack MRD is able to detect true positives at the lowest levels.
+In addition, noise is removed, allowing more mutations to be tracked to improve sensitivity.
+As a result, Haystack MRD is able to detect positives at the extremely low levels.

-Why not track more mutations?
-Some competitors’ tests include an inordinately large number of mutations, up to and beyond 1800 mutations tracked.
-However, as more mutations are tracked, workflow complexity and sequencing cost increase accordingly.
-Most solid tumors harbor no more than 50 mutations, so tracking 50 mutations balances test cost and efficiency while providing industry-leading sensitivity and specificity.
+Why not track more mutations7 Increasing the number of mutations can have drawbacks.
+As more mutations are tracked, workflow complexity and sequencing cost increase accordingly.
+Most solid tumors harbor no more than 50 mutations, so tracking 50 mutations balances test cost and efficiency while providing exceptional sensitivity and specificity.

 Figure 3: Haystack MRD strikes a balance to provide robust detectability and ultra-high sensitivity while maintaining sustainable test complexity and cost